Adn-exe/Adn-exe/README.md

 Flask Projects: Secure and modular web applications with login, posting, and data-driven features designed for real-world deployment.

-> _“I don’t just write code.
-I tell stories with it.”_ 🖋️💻
+> _“I don’t chase the spotlight — I build the stage.”_ 🖋️💻

 <!---
 Adn-exe/Adn-exe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.